matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 #### Sending `m.thread` before fully implementing threads

+There will be clients that will not or can't support threads.
+Whether this is a deliberate choice or because the system bridges to a platform that does not support threads, there are a number of steps developer of those systems can take to ensure continuity of conversation in the ecosystem.

 Clients that do not offer a threading UI should behave as follows when replying, for best interaction with those that do.
 They should set the `m.in_reply_to` part as usual, and then add on